Geethanjali (1989 film): Filming

 Principal photography began on 12 October 1988 and was completed in sixty working days.
 Suhasini, newly-wedded to Mani Ratnam, clapped the first shot.
 The filming started early at dawn, around 5 AM, and wrapped up by about 11 AM, with the cast and crew arriving on location an hour before filming.
 Most of the scenes were shot in the misty valleys of Ooty, chosen by Ratnam for its soft, poetic atmosphere to capture a dreamy, romantic feel.
 The hero's house scenes were filmed at a hotel in Ooty where Nagarjuna stayed, and the heroine's house was a guesthouse in Ooty.
 Additional scenes set in Madras were filmed at the Vasan House, owned by S. S. Vasan of Gemini Studios.
 An ice machine was brought from Madras to enhance the mist when needed.

 The film's songs were shot across various scenic locations.
 "Jallanta Kavvinta" and "Aamani Paadave" were filmed in Ooty.
 "O Priyaa, Priyaa" was shot in Jaisalmer with around 100 camels and completed in one week.
 The film featured innovative techniques, such as using ice for mist effects and employing a round trolley for a single-take song.
 P. C. Sreeram's cinematography was praised for its natural, poetic style capturing the serenity of Ooty with wide-angle lenses and presenting the lead actors with soft lenses to create a dreamlike appearance.

 In the film's climax, a dialogue was added that reads, "Enni rojulu bratukutaaro teliyadu kaanii bratikinannaallu santoshamgaa untaaru".
-This change was influenced by the President of Nagarjuna's Fan Association, who expressed dissatisfaction with the initially tragic ending.
+This change was influenced by the President of Nagarjuna's Fan Association, who expressed dissatisfaction with the intended ending.
 He suggested that the conclusion should reflect a more positive outcome, since both hero and heroine dying would not make the audiences happy.
 Consequently, that line was added to align with this feedback.